protontypes/open-sustainable-technology/README.md

 - [Planet Snowcover](https://github.com/acannistra/planet-snowcover) - A project that pairs airborne lidar and Planet Labs satellite imagery with cutting-edge computer vision techniques to identify snow-covered area at unprecedented spatial and temporal resolutions.
 - [smrt](https://github.com/smrt-model/smrt) - Snow Microwave Radiative Transfer model to compute thermal emission and backscatter from snowpack.
 - [FSM2](https://github.com/RichardEssery/FSM2) - The Flexible Snow Model is a multi-physics energy balance model of snow accumulation and melt, extending the Factorial Snow Model (Essery, 2015) with additional physics, driving and output options.
-- [Teaspoon](https://gitlab.com/permafrostnet/teaspoon) - A python library designed to make working with permafrost ground temperature time series data more straightforward, efficient, and reproduceable.
+- [Teaspoon](https://gitlab.com/permafrostnet/teaspoon) - A Python library designed to make working with permafrost ground temperature time series data more straightforward, efficient, and reproduceable.
 - [BioSNICAR](https://github.com/jmcook1186/biosnicar-py) - Predicts the spectral albedo of snow and glacier ice between 200nm to 5000nm given information about the illumination conditions, ice structure and the type and concentration particulates.
 - [Permamodel](https://github.com/permamodel/permamodel) - A collection of numerical permafrost models with a range of capability and complexity.
 - [SNOWPACK](https://code.wsl.ch/snow-models/snowpack) - A multi-purpose snow and land-surface model, which focuses on a detailed description of the mass and energy exchange between the snow, the atmosphere and optionally with the vegetation cover and the soil.